Riti16/RGR_Channel_Performance/README.md

 10. Orders_delivered_cumulative – the cumulative number of orders delivered by the rider to date
 11. Throughput_cumulative: The cumulative throughput (orders/hour) of the rider to date
 12. Referrals_cumulative – The cumulative number of referrals made by that rider to date
-13. Succussful_referrals_cumulative – the cumulative number of successful referrals made by that rider to date
+13. Successful_referrals_cumulative – the cumulative number of successful referrals made by that rider to date

 **Additional:**
 Hypothesis testing - Impact of time to start work on throughput and referral